Respiire/eegsim/README.md

 SMD components or larger.
 A soldering iron, tweezer and heat gun should be all that you need to get started building the board.

-The EEGSIM consists of two boards, a generic digitial io board and the EEGSIM board.
-The two boards sandwich together to form the complete system that can be controlled via USB Web Serial from a phone, tablet or desktop computer.

 ### Components

 | Ref | Description | Footprint/spec |